-Effective organisation, the ability to budget and handle finances and customer service skills are all important to be successful in the role.
+Effective organisation, the ability to budget and handle finances and customer service skills are important to be successful in the role.
 A full driving licence and foreign language skills may also be useful depending on the job.

 Learn more about the career prospects of a conference centre manager.

-Responsible for planning and organising conferences, seminars, exhibitions and parties event managers need to ensure that the audience is engaged and the message of the event is clear.
+Responsible for planning and organising conferences, seminars, exhibitions and parties, event managers need to ensure that the audience is engaged and the message of the event is clear.

 A degree in event management, marketing or leisure and tourism may be useful but employers are much more interested in your skills and industry experience.
-You could do a degree which includes a year in industry or organise events while at university to build your experience.
+You could do a degree that includes a year in industry or organise events while at university to build your experience.

-Negotiation skills are important to get the best prices when looking for suppliers and venues as are sales and marketing skills to promote the event and get sponsors.
+Negotiation skills are important to get the best prices when looking for suppliers and venues, as are sales and marketing skills to promote the event and get sponsors.
 The role is very hands on meaning project management skills, attention to detail and the ability to problem solve are a must.

 Discover what you could earn as an event manager.

 You'll create exhibitions that look good, are practical, communicate the client's message and meet any space or budget limitations.
-Effective communication skills are a must as you'll need to listen to the client's ideas and turn them into reality while adding some of your own suggestions.
+Effective communication skills are a must, as you'll need to listen to the client's ideas and turn them into reality while adding some of your own suggestions.